AnnMarieW/dash-bootstrap-templates/README.md

 `dash-bootstrap-templates` library provides:

-- **Bootstrap themed Plotly figure templates**.
-You will find a Plotly template for each of the 26 Bootstrap/Bootswatch themes available in the
-[Dash Bootstrap Components Library](https://dash-bootstrap-components.opensource.faculty.ai/).
+- **52 Bootstrap themed Plotly figure templates**
+  - You will find a Plotly template for each of the 26 Bootstrap/Bootswatch themes available in the [Dash Bootstrap Components Library](https://dash-bootstrap-components.opensource.faculty.ai/).
 These templates will automatically style your figures with Bootstrap theme colors and fonts.
+  - As of V1.1 a dark mode is available for each theme.
+This is ideal for use with the [Bootstrap Color Modes](https://getbootstrap.com/docs/5.3/customize/color-modes/) available as of Bootstrap 5.3.0

 - **Two  [All-in-One](https://dash.plotly.com/all-in-one-components) components** to change themes in a Dash app.
   - `ThemeSwitchAIO` toggles between two themes.
   - `ThemeChangerAIO` select from multiple themes.

+- **Examples of a Color Mode Switch** to toggle between a light and dark theme.

 - **The dbc.css stylesheet** which styles Dash AG Grid, Dash Core Components and the Dash DataTable with a Bootstrap theme.
    - [![](https://data.jsdelivr.com/v1/package/gh/AnnMarieW/dash-bootstrap-templates/badge?style=rounded)](https://www.jsdelivr.com/package/gh/AnnMarieW/dash-bootstrap-templates)